ponylang/ponylang-website/content/blog/myfirstpony-kh.md

 Tags can be compared with the `is` keyword.
 This means that every instance of every actor in the system can be compared for equality, _regardless of the alias holding that reference_.
 Again, _this is huge_.
 As someone who lost many hair follicles working with Akka, I love this behavior.

-`MapIs` (thanks to the folks on the IRC channel for this tip) lets me _directly_ map `TCPConnection`s (they are actors!) to players (also actors).
+`MapIs` lets me _directly_ map `TCPConnection`s (they are actors!) to players (also actors).
 You can think of the `_players` variable as a tag-to-tag mapping.
 Tags are the least burdensome of things to reference and send.

 So now when I get a notification that text came in from a particular connection, my connection manager knows how to dispatch that text to a player actor for input parsing: